 Habitat volunteers give their time and talents supporting all areas of the organization, from construction and working in our ReStore, to qualifying future home buyers and producing fundraising events.
 While construction is the most visible part of Habitat's volunteer program, successfully delivering on our mission requires help in many other ways.
 Whatever your skill, there is a place for you in our volunteer corps!

 Volunteer Orientation Sessions take place monthly in our Trappe office and at the ReStore.
-New volunteers are required to attend an orientation before getting involved.
-Attendees will be asked to complete our adult waiver or minor waiver (youth ages 16-17).
+New volunteers are required to attend an orientation and complete an online waiver before getting involved.

 CLICK HERE for upcoming orientation dates.

 For ONLINE VOLUNTEER REGISTRATION, click here.